mrrusof/mrrusof.github.io/_posts/2017-09-27-bst-all-possible-arrays.markdown

 # Solution

-An method to the problem consists in building arrays as we visit children of the nodes that we have already visited.
+We build each array from left to right by choosing for every position one node out of a set of possible choices for that position.
+The set of possible choices for a position is given by the corresponding array prefix.
 We illustrate the method with the following tree.

 <img src="/assets/2017.09.27.example.png" style="width: 40%; display: block; margin-left: auto;
 margin-right: auto;">